slevinas/zigi_qa_wolf_take_home/README.md

 # 🐺 QA Wolf Take Home Assignment

-Welcome to the QA Wolf take home assignment for our [QA Engineer](https://www.notion.so/qawolf/QA-Wolf-QA-Engineer-Remote-156203a1e476459ea5e6ffca972d0efe) role!
-We appreciate your interest and look forward to seeing what you come up with.
+## Welcome to My Solution to the QA Wolf take home assignment for role!
+[QA Engineer](https://www.notion.so/qawolf/QA-Wolf-QA-Engineer-Remote-156203a1e476459ea5e6ffca972d0efe)

-## My Solution

 _I've created 3 slightly different solutions_, which can be run individually or running all 3 using the following: